Mctalian/wow-build-tools/README.md

 - [ ] Various warnings and checks to help catch issues with the addon before packaging
 - [ ] Monorepo support
 - [ ] Automatic propagation of addon changes to all installed and compatible game versions
+- [ ] Option to create a Lua version of the changelog
 - [ ] New Addon Scaffolding
 - [ ] A badge to proudly display that your addon is built with `wow-build-tools`!